LouAlicegary/Hackers-On-the-Go/README.md

 About 50 percent of the functionality has been implemented thus far...

-(All the goodies are in /src/com/alicegary
+(All the good stuff is in /src/com/alicegary/hackersonthego)